WA Police Force Logo, Flag and Banner

 It is a contemporary design that replaces the previous WA Police Force flag which was in use for approximately 35 years.

-It displays an etched version of the WA Police Force logo in white, surmounted over a swan in defensive posture, in police blue, upon a white field.
+It displays an etched version of the WA Police Force logo in colour, surmounted over a swan in defensive posture, in police blue, upon a white field.
 The fly of the flag shows the Sillitoe Tartan as a graduated vertical band.

-The Black Swan is a fauna emblem of the State of Western Australia and has consistently been an image on Police regalia and motifs since 1870.
+The Black Swan is a fauna emblem of the State of Western Australia and has consistently been an image on police regalia and motifs since 1870.
 The swan’s outstretched wings represent freedom from fear and its posture a symbol of all police officers’ obligation to protect Western Australians.
 The Sillitoe Tartan is a recognised international symbol of policing.

 WA Police Force banner